TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 #### Parameters
  - Players (Str Par) - a space delimited list of players
- - Index to update (Int Par) - used to specify which of the player in the space delimited list of players from the Player Par should be updated
+ - Index to update (Int Par) - used to specify which  player in the space delimited list of players from the Player Par should be updated
- - Operator (Menu Par) - The operation to execute on the player set with Index to update
+ - Operator (Menu Par) - the operation to execute on the player set with Index to update
- - Points (Int Par) - the number of points to add or substract from the player total
+ - Points (Int Par) - the number of points to add or subtract from the player total
  - Send (Pulse Par) - execute operation
- - Reset (Pulse Par) - Reset all players scores to 0
+ - Reset (Pulse Par) - reset all players scores to 0

 #### Inputs
 None